esraguzel/dsc-mod-1-project-v2-1-onl01-dtsc-ft-012120/README.md

 ### Exploration (EDA)

-For most of the investors and new companies at the movie industry, it would be helpful to search which genre is more profitable when choosing projects to invest.
+To start with 'imdb_title_basics_gz' is chosen to work on since it contains high number of movies and the genres together.
+Then, it merged with 'tn_movie_budgets_gz' to unify all the necessary values in one dataframe.
 Also, the top genres are explored to gain insight about whether the genres returning more profit and popular genres are consistent with each other.

 <img src="https://github.com/esraguzel/dsc-mod-1-project-v2-1-onl01-dtsc-ft-012120/blob/master/images/Screenshot%202020-02-16%20at%2019.01.36.png?raw=true" width="100%">